acornitum/acornitum/readme.md

 If there are no additional pretty green squares beyond this day, it's either because:
 - I can't figure out how to commit(?) additional edits(?)
 - I've given up on my project
-- I forgot about the existance of entire thing
+- I've forgotten about the existance of entire thing

 Anyways, take your pick.